Mathematical semantics of intuitionistic logic: What is intuitionistic logic?

 \subsection{Medvedev--Skvortsov problems}

 Let us fix a set $X$, and consider the class of problems $\bGamma_f$ of the form: {\it Solve the equation $f(x)=0$}, where $f\:X\to\{0,1\}$ is an arbitrary (set-theoretic) function.
 Thus a solution of $\bGamma_f$ is any $x\in X$ such that $f(x)=0$.
-Of course, $f$ is determined by the pair of sets $(X,|\bGamma_f|)$, where $|\bGamma_f|=f^{-1}(0)$ is the set of solutions of $\bGamma_f$.
-Thus we may write $[X,Y]$ to denote the problem $\bGamma_f$, where $f\:X\to\{0,1\}$ is such that $f^{-1}(0)=Y$.
-It is this language of pairs that was used by Medvedev \cite{Me1}, \cite{Me2}, Skvortsov \cite{Skv} and L\"auchli \cite{Lae}.
-If $D$ is a fixed set (the domain of discourse), we may also consider parametric problems of the form $[X,Y_{d_1,\dots,d_n}]$ where $n\in\N$ and each $d_i\in D$.
-Such problems (including those with $n=0$) will be called {\it Medvedev--Skvortsov problems} with domain $X$.
+Such problems will be called {\it Medvedev--Skvortsov problems} with domain $X$.
+Of course, $f$ is determined by the pair of sets $\big(X,f^{-1}(0)\big)$.
+Thus we may write a pair of sets, $(X,Y)$, to encode the problem $\bGamma_f$, where $f\:X\to\{0,1\}$ is such that $f^{-1}(0)=Y$.
+It is this language of pairs that was used by Medvedev \cite{Me1}, \cite{Me2}, Skvortsov \cite{Skv} and L\"auchli \cite{Lae} (see also \cite{ShSk}).
+If $\D$ is a fixed set (the domain of discourse) and $k\in\N$, we may also consider $k$-parameter families of Medvedev--Skvortsov problems with a fixed domain $X$.
+Every such family is encoded by a $k$-parameter family of pairs of sets $\big(X,Y(x_1,\dots,x_k)\big)$, where $x_1,\dots,x_k$ run over $\D$.
+Here $Y$ is a function from $\D^k$ to the set $2^X$ of all subsets of $X$.

-Let us write $\bGamma=\bDelta$ if the problems $\bGamma$ and $\bDelta$ have the same set of solutions.
-(In fact, in the following clauses they will have the same ``initial data'' as well, except that it is not really clear what is the ``initial data'' of $\bot$.)
-Then it is not hard to see that: